Brand Names: Serax

 - What should I avoid while taking oxazepam (Serax)?

 - What other drugs will affect oxazepam (Serax)?

 - Where can I get more information (Serax)?

 What is oxazepam (Serax)?

-Oxazepam is used to treat anxiety disorders or alcohol withdrawal symptoms.
+Oxazepam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) that is used to treat anxiety disorders.

-Oxazepam may also be used for other purposes not listed in this medication guide.
+Oxazepam may also be used for purposes not listed in this medication guide.

 pink, imprinted with 59911 5876

 capsule, blue/white, imprinted with Z 4804, Z 4804